Skip to main content

 The Buy vs. Build Math Doesn't Work

-Premium neighborhoods run $800K-$3M+ for homes with deferred maintenance, older systems, and flood insurance gaps of $5,000-$8,000/year compared to new construction.
+Premium St. Pete neighborhoods run $800K-$3M+ for homes with deferred maintenance, older MEP, and flood insurance gaps of $5,000-$8,000/year versus new construction built to 150 mph wind zone spec with current FEMA base flood elevation (BFE) plus freeboard.

 Santos piledriving — timber pilings and crane on a waterfront lot in St. Petersburg